datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 This script will

+- import DataLad's functionality and expose it as ``dl.<COMMAND>``
-- make sure to install the linked subdataset and retrieve the data with :command:`datalad get` prior to reading it in (l.
-12), and
+- make sure to install the linked subdataset and retrieve the data with :command:`datalad get` (l.
+12) prior to reading it in, and
 - save the resulting figure (l.
 21) and ``.csv`` file (l.
 40) into the root of ``midterm_project/``.
-This will help to fulfil YODA principle 1 on modularity by storing results away from the input subdataset.
+Note how this helps to fulfil YODA principle 1 on modularity:
+  Results are stored outside of the pristine input subdataset.

-Note how all paths (to input data and output files) are *relative*, such that the ``midterm_project`` analysis is completely self-contained within the dataset.
+- Note further how all paths (to input data and output files) are *relative*, such that the ``midterm_project`` analysis is completely self-contained within the dataset, contributing to fulfill the second YODA principle.

 Let's run a quick :command:`datalad status`...